-At Tampa Bay Plastic Surgery in Tampa, FL, one of our most popular procedures is Brachioplasty, also known as an arm lift.
+At Tampa Bay Plastic Surgery, one of our most popular procedures is Brachioplasty, also known as an arm lift.
 This procedure is sought after by men and women alike.
 Today, we reveal everything you need to know about this life-changing procedure, including how long it takes.

 Depending on the extent of the correction you need, your arm lift may take anywhere from two to three hours.
 Most of our clients only require two hours to achieve their ideal aesthetic.
 However, your procedure will take longer if you also require liposuction performed on your upper arms to get the sleek, toned look you desire.